jes/scamp-cpu/doc/ISA.md

 Each word is 16 bits wide.

 The high 8 bits of the opcode select the actual opcode.
 The low 8 bits are available for an immediate small-valued constant.
-XXX: We could change this to 9/7 or 10/6 if we need more opcode space.

 ## Addressing modes

-There are kind of 2 orthogonal questions here: 1 is where the address comes from, and the other is how many levels of indirection it takes.
+There are kind of 2 orthogonal questions here: one is where the address comes from, and the other is how many levels of indirection it takes.

 Numbers can come from: